YuelLi/lion-message/README.md

     * POST ```/post/create```: given the post parameters, create a new post which belongs to the current user.

 ## Unit Test
-All the Rspec files is under `lion-message/spec`
+All the Rspec files are under `lion-message/spec`

 ## SaaS Prototype & Features
-The whole folder is the source file of our Saas prototype.
+The whole folder `lion-message` is the source file of our Saas prototype.
 ### Features:
 * Sign up
 * Login